 How does Stride compare to other mileage tracking apps?

 When I first started delivering nearly four years ago, I'm not sure anyone else was doing what Stride was doing.
-At least not for free.
+At least not with a free app.
 If you wanted more, you had to pay for it.
-Because what Stride did was better than nothing, it made it a better option.
+Stride was the only free option, and that made them the best app for a lot of drivers.

 I think the fact that other options have come along, you can do a lot more.
 Stride never really kept up or expanded their capabilities.